 - 1. Degree-seeking graduate candidates are those accepted into a specific graduate program.
 Based on the determination of suitability made by graduate program directors/chairs, up to six approved graduate credit hours (maximum) may be transferred from a non-conferred degree from another accredited institution.
 No course with a grade below a "B" will be considered for transfer. - 2.
 Endorsement seeking or licensure only candidates are those who do not wish to pursue a graduate degree at Trevecca.
 General requirements for admission to master of education degree programs are required of all applicants.
 These requirements are: - Evidence of a baccalaureate degree from a regionally accredited college or university with minimum GPA of 3.0 (on a 4.0 scale) on all credit earned.
 Submit one copy of official transcript; transcripts marked "Issued to Student" are not recognized as official transcripts.
 Official transcripts must be mailed directly from the University granting the baccalaureate degree.
-Transcripts should be mailed to: Trevecca Nazarene University, Admissions, 333 Murfreesboro Road, Nashville, TN 37210. - Evidence of passing scores on required exams: - Miller Analogies Test or Graduate Record Examination (if applicable) - International Candidates: TOEFL scores (550 paper version, 213 computer version) in addition to those listed above - Acceptable references - Record of immunizations as described in the general section of this graduate supplement (if applicable) - A successful interview and writing sample - Teaching Experience: - Educational Leadership: must have verification of at least three years of successful teaching experience - Some programs may require an additional written requirement and verification of a current teaching license. - The official degree conferral dates for the University are: August 15, December 31, and the May graduation date.
+Transcripts should be mailed to: Trevecca Nazarene University, Admissions, 333 Murfreesboro Road, Nashville, TN 37210. - International Candidates: TOEFL scores (550 paper version, 213 computer version) in addition to those listed above - Acceptable references (if applicable) - Record of immunizations as described in the general section of this graduate supplement (if applicable) - A successful interview and writing sample - Teaching Experience: - Educational Leadership: must have verification of at least three years of successful teaching experience - Some programs may require an additional written requirement and verification of a current teaching license. - The official degree conferral dates for the University are: August 15, December 31, and the May graduation date.
 Additional requirements will be identified in the program specific sections of this catalog supplement or in assessment system information provided when beginning the program.